sanketd617/MegaEditor/README.md

 Mega Editor is a command line text editor.
-It's still under development. <br><br>
+It's still under development.
+README will be modified as new features are added. <br><br>

 **Installation** <br>
 The following command will simply download the source code of Mega Editor